Introduction to Azure Data Lake Storage Gen2 Preview

 Designed for enterprise big data analytics

-A fundamental feature of Data Lake Storage Gen2 is the addition of a hierarchical namespace to the Blob storage service which organizes objects/files into a hierarchy of directories for performant data access.
+A fundamental part of Data Lake Storage Gen2 is the addition of a hierarchical namespace to the Blob storage service which organizes objects/files into a hierarchy of directories for efficient data access.
 The hierarchical namespace also enables Data Lake Storage Gen2 to support both object store and file system paradigms at the same time.
 For instance, a common object store naming convention uses slashes in the name to mimic a hierarchical folder structure.
 This structure becomes real with Data Lake Storage Gen2.
 Operations such as renaming or deleting a directory become single atomic metadata operations on the directory rather than enumerating and processing all objects that share the name prefix of the directory.

 In the past, cloud-based analytics had to compromise in areas of performance, management, and security.
 Data Lake Storage Gen2 addresses each of these aspects in the following ways: